urbit/docs/docs/arvo/subscriptions.md

 are somewhat limited.
 A poke is a one-way message, but more often we want to subscribe to updates from another app.
-You could build a subscription model out of one-way pokes, but it's such a common pattern that it's built into arvo.
+You could build a subscription model out of one-way pokes, but it's such a common pattern that it's built into Arvo.

 Let's take a look at two apps, `:source` and `:sink`.
 First, `:source`: